lubhaniagarwal/webScrapping1/README.md

 The website used here is one of my projects that I built:- https://nameless-meadow-64755.herokuapp.com/

+The information extract are :

+--> Experience of farmers:
+1. Title of experience
+2. Image posted
+3. Experience shared by farmers.

 Web scrapping is done for learning purpose and have no intention of causing any harm.